RaphaeldeGail/workspace-nucleation/README.md

 ### What is a workspace?

 A **workspace** is a dedicated set of cloud resources for a particular project.
-It is isolated from other workspaces, and relies on specific common services, such as DNS, GCS bucket, etc.
+It is isolated from other workspaces, and relies on specific common services, such as DNS zone, GCS bucket, etc.

 ### What is the use of a workspace?

 Within a workspace, a team can create infrastructure resources in different environments with full autonomy.
-The resources are bound to a minimal set of common services (DNS, etc.) to ensure correct integration with other projects and the outer world.
+The resources are bound to a minimal set of common services (DNS zone, etc.) to ensure correct integration with other projects and the outer world.

 ### How do I use a workspace?